ethanweed/Talks/UCONN-2019-AutismJournalClub/UCONNAutismJournalClub2019.md

 - Parents who produced **longer MLUs** during a given visit had children who produced more word types and tokens, and had longer MLUs, at the subsequent visit.
 - When both **child EL** at Visit 1 and **parent MLU** were included in the model, both contributed significantly to future child language.
 However, EL accounted for a greater proportion of the variance.
-- Finally, children’s speech significantly predicted parent speech at the next visit.
+- Finally, children’s MLU significantly predicted parent types at the next visit.

 Share and enjoy!
 ========================================================